theiceoan/Lego-Store/README.md

 * only 10 bricks should be loaded at a time
 * style goodbye message after the click so setAttribute isn't used there
 * references of where i got the bricks from
+* auth0 code shouldn't be in index.js
+* modularisation (only one script in html then the rest should make use of imports)